wireapp/wire-server/docs/src/understand/searchability.md

 Where `disabled` corresponds to `SearchableByOwnTeam` and enabled corresponds to `SearchableByAllTeams`.

-To change the `TeamSearchVisibilityInbound` to `SearchableByAllTeams` for the team run:
+To change the `SearchVisibilityInbound` to `SearchableByAllTeams` for the team run:

 ```sh
 curl -XPUT -H 'Content-Type: application/json' -d "{\"status\": \"enabled\"}" http://localhost:9000/i/teams/dcbedf9a-af2a-4f43-9fd5-525953a919e1/features/searchVisibilityInbound
 ```

-To change the TeamSearchVisibilityInbound to SearchableByOwnTeam for the team run:
+To change the `SearchVisibilityInbound` to `SearchableByOwnTeam` for the team run:

 ```sh
 curl -XPUT -H 'Content-Type: application/json' -d "{\"status\": \"disabled\"}" http://localhost:9000/i/teams/dcbedf9a-af2a-4f43-9fd5-525953a919e1/features/searchVisibilityInbound